 |Passes||Adult (ages 12+)||Child (ages 3-11)|

 As you can see, the Denver CityPASS can save you a pretty nice chunk of change on the included attractions, especially if you’re traveling with your family or a small group.

-For example, if you buy the 3-attraction pass for $42, you’ll want to make sure the regular admission costs of the 3 attractions you choose adds up to more than $42.
-Regular admission to the Downtown Aquarium, Denver Zoo, and Wings Over Rockies Air & Space Museum total $60.45.
-With the pass, you’d be saving $18.45 per adult or 30% off the regular price.
-The most value comes from the 5 attraction pass, which can save you up to 38%.
+For example, to save money with the 3-attraction pass (which costs $43), simply make sure the regular admission costs of the 3 attractions you choose adds up to more than that.
+Regular admission to the Downtown Aquarium, Museum of Science and Nature, and Wings Over Rockies Air & Space Museum total $68.40.
+With the pass, you save $25.40 per adult or 37% off the regular price.
+The biggest value comes from the 5 attraction pass, which can save you up to 43%.

 Denver CityPASS Attractions Guide